SidBhadra-Lobo/Rice_project/README.md

 **Conclusions:**
 Assembly and sequencing of O. glumaepatula is not the best quality reference genome.
-O. sativa is of good quality (2nd best ref gen out there).
+O. sativa is of good quality (v7 is the 2nd best ref gen out there).
 Since there are so many more N’s in O. glum, it will be a problem for alignments and SNP calling.